This page includes overviews of the pathways our service offers.

 Veteran Pathway

 West Yorkshire Liaison and Diversion developed a specific pathway for veterans to support them when coming into contact with the criminal justice system.
-Liaison and Diversion work closely together with partners in the National Health Service, Royal British Legion, and other armed forces specific services to ensure Liaison and Diversion support veterans with their specific needs and vulnerabilities and receive the bespoke support from practitioners.
-The service has implemented specific veteran leads in each locality site who have attended training and work closely with veterans.
+We work closely together with partners in the National Health Service, Royal British Legion, and other armed force services to ensure we support veterans with their specific needs and vulnerabilities.
+The pathway has implemented specific veteran leads in each of our teams who have attended training and work closely with veterans.

 “You’ve changed me in the most positive way ever.
 I feel stronger each day, you have given me a reason to survive now.
 Thank you for providing me with a second chance at living I have strong support with you which encourages me to be strong too”